Resources for Partners

 C-SPAN has launched an 18-month initiative with historical programming, national coverage, expert insights, and audience participation commemorating the nation’s anniversary.

-America's Field Trip is a national essay contests for students grades 3-12 to win trips to historic an iconic sites across the country.
+America's Field Trip is a national contest for students in grades K-12 to win trips to historic and iconic sites across the country.
+The deadline to participate was March 30.
+Winners will be announced soon.

 Our American Story is a traveling oral history gathering project that will visit all states and territories.
 Anyone can participate through an onsite kiosk or by submitting your story online.